Top 6 Node and Express Books for Beginners in 2023

 Improves scalability of the application: You can easily scale your application in every way by adding nodes and adding additional resources to it.

-Same language can be used for both backend and frontend: You can do both frontend and backend coding.
+Same language can be used for both backend and frontend: It allows you to use it across the application and reduces the friction to go through when different languages are used for front-end and back-end development.
+You can do both frontend and backend coding.

 Requires less development and maintenance cost: It allows you to cut a lot of costs on the development and maintenance of the app.

 Active community: It is privileged to have a wide and active group of developers who continue to contribute to its ongoing growth and progress on a regular basis.
 It keeps the developers feeling involved and progressive and also provides them with the necessary support as and when they need it.

 Demand in the market: Node and Express.js are clearly an innovation that everybody is eager to leverage.
 Many popular companies like PayPal, Uber, Walmart, GoDaddy, Flickr, Storylens, and IBM are using Node JS.
 With your knowledge of the platform, you're extending your employability range.

 Easy to learn: If you're still looking for a reason to learn Node and Express, well this one will definitely amuse you.
 The platform is easy to learn and coding is also simpler with it.
 All you need is focus and dedication, and you are all set.

 What Makes The Best Node and Express Books?

 Here are our criteria for selection of the books: